priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## DAY 15.
 704. Binary Search
 ## Day 16 .
 2300.
 Successful Pairs of Spells and Potions
 ## Day 17  881.
 Boats to Save People
+## Day 18.
+2405.
+Optimal Partition of String